stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 2014-09-04T19:18:55.656+0000 level=INFO, thread_id='http-51101-6', cat=RestResource, class=com.github.stevetarver.rest.impl.ContactResourceImpl, method=getContact executionPoint=request, id=0050568A-011D-11E3-E37D-C03336F01F4C, message='Getting contact 0050568A-011D-11E3-E37D-C03336F01F4C"
 ```

-All log aaggregators, Splunk, Graylog2, ELK, as well as logging services will parse logs more efficiently, effectively, and meaningfully if they log in JSON: your logging framework needs to emit JSON.
+All log aggregators, Splunk, Graylog2, ELK, as well as logging services will parse logs more efficiently, effectively, and meaningfully if you log in JSON: your logging framework needs to emit JSON.
 At a minimum, it needs to log in the format above - almost-json.

 ## What do log entries look like in code?

-Basically: Log in JSON, log parameters first, and then provide narrative messages.
+Guidance: Log in JSON, log parameters first, and then provide narrative messages.

 Create a method that generates an appropriate string representation for every object.
 In JavaScript, this is pretty straight-forward.
 In Java, the easiest solution is probably to use `Guava` in your toString() override.
 In go, go-kit provides a perfect implemenation for logging.

-Concrete example
+Concrete Java example

 ```java
 LOG.info("'executionPoint': 'request', contact: " + contact + ", message: 'Creating new contact'");
 ```

 ## 12 factor guidance